-Though I better keep it a secret that I was trying…and failing, to hit on his younger sister though.
+Though I had better keep it a secret that I was trying, and failing, to hit on his younger sister.

 "What?"
 He snapped at me as I came close to his desk.
 "Like I'd tell you if anything happened to me!
 Which, it didn't.
 Nothing happened at all."

 I gave a wry smile at his failed attempt at denial, apparently triggering the next set of floodgates to open.

 "Hey, you know that Ice Queen Rin Tousaka?"
 He started.
 "She thinks she's so much better than everyone else.
 At first, I thought that she would be the only one who understood how lonely it is at the top.
 I tried talking to her yesterday, but I got nowhere.
 Maybe I just intimidate her or something.
 I might've lost a few points for getting violent, but girls who talk back to me get slapped!"

 I sighed inwardly as I heard him recount his side of the story.
 Though I don't know of the girl in question, this Rin Tousaka had probably shot Shinji straight out of the sky as soon as he tried hitting on her.